honpanloi/Banking-API/README.md

 ## License Information
 * Open-source.
+For demo purposes.
 Not for commercial use.